 The typical symptom ignited from the touch is skin irritation, such as itchiness and rashes, with gastrointestinal discomfort on consumption.

-Meanwhile, it can create difficulty in breathing, swelling, burning, vomiting, and irritation around your pet’s mouth or food pipe.
+Meanwhile, it can create difficulty breathing, swelling, burning, vomiting, and irritation around your pet’s mouth or food pipe.

 So contact the immediate helpline number on noticing any signs of Monstera toxicity before the conditions get out of control.